davidwolfpaw/WCDEN-WCNYC-PHPWorld-Theme-Workshop/README.md

-# WordCamp Denver 2018 Theme Building Workshop
+# Theme Building Workshop - WCDEN / WCNYC / php[World]

 ## How to use this repo
 Follow along with the [first commit](https://github.com/davidwolfpaw/WordCamp-Denver-Theme-Workshop/commits/master) at the bottom of the page, and move your way up through the commits.
 Each one is a step in the process of learning general theme making concepts including starting a child theme, adding a widget area, a new menu, changing styling, and adding customizer and Gutenberg settings.